 Walking

-If you don't mind walking, you can get to a lot of places in Waikiki.
+If you don’t mind walking, you can get to many places in Waikiki.
 From end to end, it’s about a 30-minute walk down Kalakaua Avenue, the main street loaded with shopping, restaurants, and hotels.

 You don’t have to walk too far in Waikiki to find something like this!